sujanshetty01/MotoManiacs/README.md

 **Note**: Events are publicly readable (no authentication required) so all users can see them.
 Only admins can add/edit/delete events.

+### 5. Set Up Bookings Collection

+Bookings are automatically created when users book events.
+The system will:
+- Create a `bookings` collection in Firestore automatically
+- Store all booking data (user info, event, tickets, price, etc.)
+- Allow admins to view all bookings
+- Allow users to view only their own bookings

+**Important**: When you first query user bookings, Firestore may prompt you to create a composite index.
+If you see an error with a link, click it to create the required index automatically.

 ### 6. Security Rules (Recommended)
 Update your Firestore security rules to protect user data and allow public event reading: